sedol1339/files/abstracts.md

     - The algorithm requires access to the victim’s model architecture and parameters.
     - Attack Success Rate depends on the magnitude of the perturbation (fig. 3).
     - Perturbations generalize to a significant extent across models that are not available during training.

+Park, D. S., Chan, W., Zhang, Y., Chiu, C.-C., Zoph, B., Cubuk, E. D., & Le, Q. V. (2019).
+SpecAugment: A Simple Data Augmentation Method for Automatic Speech Recognition. arXiv, 1904.08779.
+Retrieved from https://arxiv.org/abs/1904.08779v3

+    - We propose SpecAugment: an augmentation that is applied to the feature inputs of a NN (log mel spectrogram).
+    - SpecAugment consists of warping the features, masking blocks of frequency channels, and masking blocks of time steps.
+    - SpecAugment greatly improves the performance of ASR networks.

+Park, K., & Mulc, T. (2019).
+CSS10: A Collection of Single Speaker Speech Datasets for 10 Languages. arXiv, 1903.11269.
+Retrieved from https://arxiv.org/abs/1903.11269v3

+    - The existing multi-lingual speech-text datasets have several problems: 1) the Tundra dataset uses only one audiobook per language, 2) The M-AILABS uses multiple speakers in each language, which make it unideal for the single speaker TTS task (namely, generating speech from text in the voice of a single speaker) where more data from a single speaker tends to help model performance.
+    - We propose CSS10, a collection of single speaker (one speaker per language) speech datasets for ten languages, composed of short audio clips from LibriVox audiobooks.

 Schneider, S., Baevski, A., Collobert, R., & Auli, M. (2019). wav2vec: Unsupervised Pre-training for Speech Recognition. arXiv, 1904.05862.
 Retrieved from https://arxiv.org/abs/1904.05862v4